Meeting 10 April 2, 2003

 Sarkar referred to item B. Retrenchment procedures shall be activated when it becomes necessary to implement plans to terminate tenured faculty or eliminate more than 3.5% of the total full-time budgeted positions….Sarkar asked if the 3.5 % of budget positions include staff positions.
 Myers responded, no. Blunt explained the reference to the budget positions are the faculty positions reported to the Coordinating Board.

 Eason referred to item C. Circumstances Necessitating Retrenchment second sentence (Four circumstances may occasion reduction in the faculty staffing levels of Central Missouri State University.
 Any one of the following factors may require retrenchment) and moved to replace the word may to will.
 Motion was seconded by Atkinson.
 After discussion, the motion to amend failed with 7 yes votes, 13 no, and 2 abstentions.

 Eason referred to item I. (4) Cost and Cost Effectiveness.
 Eason moved to re-insert the question.
 “If the program is by definition high cost, how do the cost of this program at this institution compare with the cost of similar programs on similar campuses?”
 Seconded by Laster.
 Amendment passed with 21 yes votes, 1 no and 0 absentations.

 Eason referred to item B. Academic Review Board—Non-Voting Members: One graduate student chosen by the Graduate Council.
 Following an explanation, Eason moved to change Graduate Council to Graduate Student Association.
 Seconded by Atkinson.
 Amendment passed unanimously.

 Eason referred to item II.
 Program Integrity and Termination Criteria.

 1. Faculty turnover. b.
 Early retirement with one-third teaching.
 (See

-the Faculty Guide).
+the Academic Policy and Procedure).
 Eason expressed concern that she could not find reference

 to “early retirement with one-third teaching” in the printed